Chuck and Nancy and Donald and Heidi

 Trump may also like working with Schumer — fellow New Yorker and fellow jerk.
 Maybe it’s that simple.

-But if Trump is going to work through Schumer, rather than trying to pick of stray Dems like Heitkamp, then why is he embracing Heitkamp, thereby improving her reelection prospects?
+But if Trump is going to work through Schumer, rather than trying to pick off stray Dems like Heitkamp, then why is he embracing Heitkamp, thereby improving her reelection prospects?
 With Schumer on board, Heitkamp becomes irrelevant when it comes to passing a given piece of legislation.

 Yet, as the Washington Post notes, at a recent event in North Dakota, Trump invited Heitkamp onstage and praised her as a “good woman.”
 The National Republican Senatorial Committee was not amused.
 Nor should it have been.